Attorney Nichad Davis

 “My true purpose is to be an advocate for people who are facing painful circumstances and need someone to stand up for them.”

 Before joining the Law Offices of James Scott Farrin, Nichad litigated civil rights, personal injury, wrongful death, and education and employment discrimination cases.
 He brings with him “other side experience” gained while working as a law clerk and attorney at an insurance defense firm.
 He combines this work experience with an undeniable energy and an eagerness to help others.

 Firm Partner Coleman Cowan describes this zeal by saying, “Nichad is driven by a desire to help the injured and oppressed get back on their feet and stand up for their rights, no matter the challenges to face or the forces to overcome.”

 The legal community has recognized Nichad’s professional and civic accomplishments as well.
-In 2022, he was honored on Black Business Ink Magazine’s “40 Under 40 Most Influential African Americans in the Triad”3 list.
-The same year, he was invited to teach a North Carolina Advocates for Justice (NCAJ) CLE course to other lawyers on wrongful death claims.
+In 2023, he was recognized on National Black Lawyers “Top 40 Under 40”4 list.
+The previous year, he was honored on Black Business Ink Magazine’s “40 Under 40 Most Influential African Americans in the Triad”5 list.
+In 2022, he was invited to teach a North Carolina Advocates for Justice (NCAJ) CLE course to other lawyers on wrongful death claims.
 Nichad was also selected to the 2023 NCAJ NEXT Cohort, a program designed to educate and empower today’s promising trial lawyers for meaningful leadership roles in the future.

 Helping Others Beyond the Office